robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

     * spec file (test)
     * typescript (service)

-You will also notice that thre is a warning that the service has not been provided.
+You will also notice that there is a warning that the service has not been provided.
 This means that we need to open up the module that we want to use the service in and add it to the providers list.

-1. Open src\app.module.ts
+1. Open src\app\app.module.ts
 1. Import the AuthService

     ```TypeScript